Finnoy Travel - Reviews, Stories and Tips

 Yes, there are.
 Some motorways have road tolls.

-Is an EU driving license valid in Spain?
+Is an EU driving licence valid in Spain?

 Yes, it is.